-With awareness of food intolerance growing amongst Australians, more and more people are getting tested and changing their diets to improve their health.
-A person can develop a delayed IgG-mediated food allergy (commonly known as a food intolerance) to virtually any food they eat monotonously however some food sensitivities are far more common than others.
+A person can develop a delayed IgG-mediated food allergy (commonly known as a food intolerance) to virtually any food they eat monotonously, however some food sensitivities are far more common than others.
 This is mainly due to them being the more commonly eaten foods in the average person’s diet.
-Here are the 5 most common food intolerances in Australia…
+Here are the top 5 most common triggers of food intolerance in Australia…

 Another common food intolerance is to the proteins contained in chicken eggs.
 If you have an IgG food allergy to chicken eggs, you may experience symptoms within a couple of hours of consuming eggs with symptoms ranging from quite minor to rather severe.
 This will depend upon your body’s tolerance level which varies from one person to another.
 Some people can eat one egg without experiencing any symptoms while others can’t eat anything that contains even trace amounts of egg protein.
 It is also possible to be sensitive to just one component of the egg (for e.g. the egg yolk, but not the white).